MicahDerusha/prisma-example/processes/modify-table.md

 MODIFYING A TABLE

-(OPENPITCH INTERNAL USE ONLY) Follow the action-specific instructions below and then:
+(CMS USERS ONLY) Follow the action-specific instructions below and then:

 - [ ] un-comment the zod generator and run db-generate
 - [ ] discard changes to the other models that you arent modifying